Rex Express lovo

 Milsons Point, NSW

 BTB Kirribilli is a vibrant cafe on Sydney Harbour that partners with Aboriginal-owned farms and gardens to source its ingredients.
-The cafe incorporates native ingredients into much-loved classics to serve deliciously healthy meals, such as kangaroo ramen and lobster pasta with pepperberry bechamel sauce.
+The cafe incorporates native ingredients into much-loved classics, such as kangaroo ramen, or lobster pasta with pepperberry bechamel sauce.
 For lovers of Indian fare, try the Warrigal saag green curry with chickpeas and Warrigal greens served with pepperberry, lemon and coconut yoghurt dressing, crispy tofu and naan bread.
 Or if you’re swinging by for breakfast, tuck into the triple cheese toastie or a bacon and egg roll with hickory bacon and red gum smoked tomato relish with cheddar cheese and a potato scallop on the side.
 With long benches and indoor or outdoor seating, it’s a top spot to meet friends and share food or just grab a great coffee.

 Delectable dishes at Attica.
 Image: Attica